Maoki Items (Blind Pick Rune/

 Tier 5: I prefer to take Swiftness because Tenacity is such a rare stat and CC is so common I take Tenacity wherever I can find it.

-Tier 6: Either Grasp of the Undying or courage of colossus.
+Tier 6: Either Grasp of the Undying or Courage of the Colossus .
 Grasp is reliable damage and makes Maokai harder to kill while Colossus makes Maokai much more "indestructible" and Maokai easily triggers this mastery with Twisted Advance.

 With the introduction of Runic Echoes I believe Maokai is now a deadly jungler.